 A Grade system is a level from the teacher making a Test Passed.
-If you have 75% correct as a level for Diploma: This is set by the admin.
-Perhaps A+ is 95%, A is 90% correct, etc, and Fail is 40%.
-This is set by the Grade level.
-So different Grade System for different purposes and clients.
-You want a Manager in Chernobyl having 100% correct on the test of how to run a nuclear plant while reading an Environmental Policy or a Terms of Service for a Software by just a click of "Read" without a test.
+If you have 75% correct as a level for Diploma, the admin sets this.
+Perhaps A+ is 95%, A is 90% correct, etc., and Fail is 40%.
+The Grade level sets this—so different Grade Systems for different purposes and clients.
+You want a Manager in Chornobyl to have 100% correct on the test of how to run a nuclear plant while reading an Environmental Policy or a Terms of Service for Software with just a click of "Read" without a test.

 The instructor in the Course is the person who is the narrator.
 He or she will lead the Student or Learner through the Course.
 He can be the Teacher, but the teacher is a different role per definition since you can interact with a teacher during an event or send a teacher an uploaded assignment.
-The role of the instructor is more like David Attenborough; you are led by him during the course, but you cant ask him any questions and get his feedback.
-Instructors are oneway communicators of knowledge in the definition.
-Teachers are on the other hand two ways.
+The role of the instructor is more like David Attenborough; he leads you during the course, but you can't ask him any questions and get his feedback.
+Instructors are oneway communicators of knowledge in the definition (asynchronous).
+Teachers are, on the other hand, two ways (synchronic).
 In a Course, you can have a Teacher for an event and another Instructor for a video.
 Hence, we at KlickData separate the roles and use the words Instructor and Teacher differently.
-Tiger Woods can teach anyone to swing a golf club on YouTube, but he can't tell you how to fix your swing from where you are currently unless he is a teacher and stand next to you and give you personal advice.
-Sadly, the EdTech Industry at large does not separate these roles clear enough.
+Tiger Woods can teach anyone to swing a golf club on YouTube, but he can't tell you how to fix your swing from where you are currently unless he is a teacher and stand next to you on the tee and give you personal advice.
+The EdTech industry at large does not separate these roles clearly enough.
 Hence the need for onsite education or at least live events and webinars on Zoom or Microsft Teams will always be relevant.

 Klick Data refers to